rms1000watt/hello-world-docker-swarm/Readme.md

 docker volume prune

 # Sometimes volumes are in use with stopped containers.. docker rm those containers then docker volume prune

+# Unset the env vars so you're looking at the host docker
+eval $(docker-machine env -u)
 ```

 ## Local Test